gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 - ISO 27002 specifies "the hiring process ensures employees and contractors understand their responsibilities, suitable for their roles"

 - They should be fully capable of perform the intended job, without making unfounded claims and avoiding "negligent hiring"

 - Ask applicants as much detail as possible and in case get even criminal/credit record check, according to the country's law

-- Employees should agree and sign the terms and conditions of contracts, including non-disclosure agreement and ensuring assets are confidential, agreeing to respect both the policy and confidentiality
+- Have employees sign contracts with NDAs, security policy agreements agreeing to respect both the policy and confidentiality

 == During and after employment

 - Each job should have specific cybersec tasks associated

 - Employers and contractors should be aware of responsibilities, policy and training programs

 - Several principles for personnel security:

   - Least privilege

   - Separation of duties

   - Mandatory vacations

   - Limited reliance on key employees

   - Dual operator policy

 - During the termination of employment phase, organization's interests should be protected and all data/accounts/codes/assets regarding specific individuals will be removed